Therapist. AuDHDer. Candy Freak.

 (more below)

 A proud Seattleite, my writing has appeared in publications like The Stranger and Seattle Metropolitan Magazine.
-As a child, I was nicknamed "The Candy Queen" for my discerning opinions about all things sweet and eventually had my own monthly dessert column in a magazine!
-Out of office, you can find me gardening, obsessing over the nuances of eyeshadow shades, and catching up on reality tv with my husband and pups, Jefferson and Franklin.
+As a child, I was nicknamed "The Candy Queen" for my discerning opinions about sweets (like for instance that Dweebs were way better than Nerds) and I eventually had my own monthly dessert column in a magazine!
+My special interests are: candy (duh), the subtle nuances of sparkly taupe eyeshadow shades, and reading smutty thrillers.
+When I'm not working you can find me at water aerobics, taking a dance class, or catching up on reality tv with my husband and pups, Jefferson and Franklin.

 Let's Work Together